ktorio/ktor-documentation/topics/resolution_algorithms.md

 complex rules for request processing.
 The Tree is built with nodes that contain selector and optional handler.
 Selectors are used to pick a route based on request.
 Every selector has quality, usually from 0.0 to 1.0, with one special case of "transparent quality" (-1.0).
 This quality is useful when you need to wrap your subtree in a routing block, but this block should not change routes priority.
-Example of it can be `route("/")` block in the middle of a routing tree.
+An example of it can be a `route("/")` block in the middle of a routing tree.

 Example tree 1:
 ```kotlin